dalibo/pitrery/install.md

 Firstly, it is necessary to know that PostgreSQL always write data twice.
-Every transaction is written to the Write Ahead Log (or WAL) and the corresponding file is synchronized to disk before PostgreSQL answers to the user when it is committed.
+Every transaction is written to the Write Ahead Log (or WAL) and the corresponding file is synchronised to disk before PostgreSQL answers to the user when it is committed.

 The Write Ahead Log is divided in segments: these are files of 16MB